 Intel, also known as Intel Corporation, is a significant player in the tech market.
 The company holds the title of being the largest ever to enter this industry.
 It achieved this status primarily through its creation of the x86 processor family.
 Moreover, Intel has established dominance in the PC market by offering commercial processors.
 It has solidified its position as a critical player in the industry.

 What is Intel Corporation?

 Intel is the world’s first microprocessor company.
-It was originally founded in 1968 by Gordon E. Moore and Robert Noyce, who wanted to call the company Moore Noyce, but the name sounded bad, so they chose the abbreviation Integrated Electronic.
+It was initially founded in 1968 by Gordon E. Moore and Robert Noyce, who wanted to call the company Moore Noyce.
+Still, the name sounded terrible, so they chose the abbreviation Integrated Electronic.

 Soon after, on April 1, 1972, it announced an improved version of the Intel processor.
-It was 8008 and its main advantage over other models like 4004 was that it could access more memory and process 8 bits.
-Therefore, with this development, the clock speed reached 740KHz.
+In 8008, it had a significant advantage.
+Unlike 4004, it accessed more memory, processing 8 bits.
+So, with this development, the clock speed reached 740KHz.

-In April 1974, they launched the Intel 8080, with clock speed reaching 2 Mhz and 16-bit addressing, 8-bit bus and easy access to 64k memory.
+In April 1974, they introduced the Intel 8080.
+It boasted a clock speed of 2 MHz and featured 16-bit addressing, an 8-bit bus, and convenient access to 64k memory.

 In 1986, the Intel 80386, known for 386, appeared, with a clock speed of 16 to 40 Mhz and a microprocessor with essentially 32-bit architecture.

 Also, he mentioned the ongoing production of the 80386 microprocessor.
 As stated in 2006, Intel plans to conclude its presentation in September 2007.
 This microprocessor is still used for embedded systems today.